 The computational powers of smartphones and tablets have made the humble pocket calculator pretty much obsolete.
 Now even more specialized tools, such as scientific and graphing calculators, are under threat by the proliferation of highly capable calculator apps.
-From replacements to the everyday pocket calculator to more powerful specialized scientific and graphing calculator apps, check out the best calculator apps on Android and iOS.
+Whether you're looking to replace your phone's built-in calculator or you need a specialized scientific calculator check out the best calculator apps on Android and iOS.
 (Image Credit: Georgejmclittle/Shutterstock)

-PCalc Lite for iOS has a well-deserved spot on this list as a free, extremely flexible scientific calculator armed with powerful features.
-There are also numerous add-ons.
+PCalc Lite for iOS has a well-deserved spot on this list as a free, extremely flexible scientific calculator armed with powerful features while also giving you the option of numerous add-ons.
 The basic package gives you a fair amount to work with, such as trigonometric and logarithmic functions, a radian mode, undo and redo operations, as well as unit conversions and constants.
-Users looking for more power can purchase additional features and operations through in-app purchases, or spring for the complete version for $9.99.
+Users looking for more power can buy additional features and operations through in-app purchases, or spring for the complete version for $9.99.

 Calzy 3 takes a neat approach to calculator apps with a "Memory Area" for quickly saving and labeling calculations, variables and other bits of data that you might want to store for easy reference across multiple sessions.
 The app also includes a configurable keyboard, 3D touch support, scientific functions, history and bookmarking, as well as multitasking support.
 It's an excellent all-around calculator app, and it's no surprise that Apple recognized it with a design award.

 Calcularium (iOS: Free)